 \subsubsection{Entire-structured Search Space}

-The space of entire-structured neural networks \cite{nas_rl_zoph16,enas} is one of the most intuitive and straightforward search space.
-Figure \ref{fig:whole_structure} presents two simplified examples of the entire-structured models, which are built by stacking a predefined number of nodes, where each node represents a layer and has a specified operation.
-The simplest structure is the left model in Figure \ref{fig:whole_structure}, while the right model is relatively complex, as it permits arbitrary skip connections \cite{resnet} to exist between the ordered nodes, and these connections have been proven effective in practice \cite{nas_rl_zoph16}.
-Although the entire structure is easy to implement, it has several disadvantages.
-For example, it is widely accepted that the deeper the model, the better the generalization ability, but searching for such a deep network is onerous and computationally expensive.
-Furthermore, the generated architecture lacks transferability: i.e., a model generated on a small dataset may not fit a larger dataset, which necessitates the generation of a new model for a larger dataset.
+The space of entire-structured neural networks \cite{nas_rl_zoph16,enas} is one of the most intuitive and straightforward search spaces.
+Figure \ref{fig:whole_structure} presents two simplified examples of entire-structured models, which are built by stacking a predefined number of nodes, where each node represents a layer and performs a specified operation.
+The left model shown in Figure \ref{fig:whole_structure} indicates the simplest structure, while the right model is relatively complex, as it permits arbitrary skip connections \cite{resnet} to exist between the ordered nodes; these connections have been proven effective in practice \cite{nas_rl_zoph16}.
+Although an entire structure is easy to implement, it has several disadvantages.
+For example, it is widely accepted that the deeper is the model, the better is its generalization ability; however, searching for such a deep network is onerous and computationally expensive.
+Furthermore, the generated architecture lacks transferability; that is, a model generated on a small dataset may not fit a larger dataset, which necessitates the generation of a new model for a larger dataset.

-\subsubsection{Cell-Based Search Space}
+\subsubsection{Cell-based Search Space}

 \textbf{Motivation}.
-To enable the transferability of the generated model, many works \cite{nasnet_zoph17,blockqnn,enas} propose the cell-based search space, in which the neural architecture is composed of a fixed number of repeating cell structures.
+To enable the transferability of the generated model, the cell-based search space has been proposed \cite{nasnet_zoph17,blockqnn,enas}, in which the neural architecture is composed of a fixed number of repeating cell structures.
 This design approach is based on the observation that many well-performing human-designed models \cite{resnet,densenet} are also built by stacking a fixed number of modules.
-For example, The family of ResNet builds many variants, such as ResNet50, ResNet101, and ResNet152, by stacking more BottleNeck modules \cite{resnet}.
-Throughout the literature, this repeated module has been referred to as motif, cell, or block, while in this paper, we call it \textit{cell}.
+For example, the ResNet family builds many variants, such as ResNet50, ResNet101, and ResNet152, by stacking several \textit{BottleNeck} modules \cite{resnet}.
+Throughout the literature, this repeated module is referred to as a motif, cell, or block, while in this paper, we call it a \textit{cell}.